Feeding Earthworms: Do Different Diets Affect Them and the Soil They Enrich?

 Before you begin your project, do a little background research on earthworms, their diet, biology, and how to properly care for them in worm bins.
 You'll find a list of search terms, questions, and a bibliography in the next sections to get your started.
 Once you have gained a basic understanding of earthworms and soil ecology, you will be better able to set up your experiments and interpret your data.

 Now get started on your reading, order those worms, and start thinking about what type of garbage to collect for your new pets.
-Who knows, maybe you too will become a champion for earthworm recycling and help change their public image in the process.
+Who knows, maybe you will become a worm scientist, oligochaetologist (OH-lee-o-KEY-tal-o-gist), or a champion for earthworm recycling and help change their public image in the process.
 Planet Earth, and the earthworms, would certainly be grateful.

 Good luck, have fun, and here's to a better world through earthworm waste management!